-The agency, as a condition of their Weatherization contract, agrees to provide emergency and non-emergency furnace repair and replacement, water conservation services for the WHEAP agencies within their service territory.
+The agency, as a condition of their Weatherization contract, agrees to provide emergency and non-emergency HVAC system repair and replacement and water conservation services for the WHEAP agencies within their service territory.
 This service is billed through the HE+ System/WisWAP.
-Refence the Program Services manual for policy and guidance.
+Reference the HE+ Program Services Manual for policy and guidance.